jasonku/wdiffer/README.md

 There are other similar tools out there but I found them to be cluttery, hard to read, hard to use, or lacking features.

+Thanks to CW, IC, AS, RWL, RSL, and DK for their valuable feedback on the very early versions of wdiffer.

 ## Contact

 Please feel free to [contact me](http://www.jasontku.com/contact/) to report bugs and suggest features or improvements.
 Specifically, if you are a design-minded person who wants to help make this app not look so ugly, please do reach out.